Non-Functioning Tumors (Endocrine-Inactive Tumors)

 - TSH (Thyroid Stimulating Hormone), Free Thyroxine

-- A.m. cortisol and ATCH (Adrenocorticotropic hormone)
+- A.m. cortisol and ACTH (Adrenocorticotropic hormone)

 - LH (Luteinizing Hormone), FSH (Follicle Stimulating Hormone)